Machairodontinae: Evolutionary history and origin of phenotype

 Until the recent discovery of the Late Miocene fossil depository known as Batallones-1 in the 1990s, specimens of Smilodontini and Homotheriini ancestors were rare and fragmentary, so the evolutionary history of the saber-toothed phenotype, a phenotype affecting craniomandibular, cervical forelimb and forelimb anatomy, was largely unknown.
 Prior to the excavation of Batallones-1, the predominating hypothesis was that the highly derived saber-toothed phenotype arose rapidly through pleiotropic evolution.
 Batollnes-1 unearthed new specimens of Promegantereon ogygia, a Smilodontini ancestor, and Machairodus aphanistus, a Homotheriini ancestor, shedding light on evolutionary history.
 (Though the Smilodontini ancestor was originally assigned to the genus Paramachairodus, it was later revised to the genus Promegantereon).
 The leopard-sized P. ogygia (living 9.0 Ma) inhabited Spain (and perhaps additional territory).

 The current hypothesis for the evolution of the saber-toothed phenotype, made possible by Batollnes-1, is that this phenotype arose gradually over time through mosaic evolution.
 Although the exact cause is uncertain, current findings have supported the hypothesis that a need for the rapid killing of prey was the principal pressure driving the development of the phenotype over evolutionary time.
 As indicated by high instances of broken teeth, the biotic environment of saber-toothed cats was one marked by intense competition.

 Broken teeth indicate the frequency at which teeth contact bone.
 Increased teeth-bone contact suggests either increased consumption of carcasses, rapid consumption of prey, or increased aggression over kills – all three of which point to decreased prey availability, heightening competition between predators.
 Such a competitive environment would favor the faster killing of prey, because if prey is taken away before consumption (such as by out-competing) the energetic cost of capturing that prey is not reimbursed, and, if this occurs often enough in the lifetime of a predator, death by exhaustion or starvation would result.
 The earliest adaptations improving the speed at which prey was killed are present in the skull and mandible of P. ogygia and of M. aphanistus, and in the cervical vertebrae and forelimb of P. ogygia.
 They provide further morphological evidence for the importance of speed in the evolution of the saber-toothed phenotype.

-Machariodont diversity declined from the end of the Miocene onwards, especially during the Pleistocene, by the Late Pleistocene, only two genera of machairodonts remained, Smilodon, and the distantly related Homotherium, both largely confined to the Americas.
+Machariodont diversity declined from the end of the Miocene onwards, especially during the Pleistocene.
+By the Late Pleistocene, only two genera of machairodonts remained: Smilodon, and the distantly related Homotherium, both largely confined to the Americas.
 These two genera became extinct around 13,000-10,000 years ago as part of the wave of extinctions of most large animals across the Americas.

 Fossil remains

 Skull

 The most studied section of the machairodont group is the skull, and specifically the teeth.
-With a large range of genera, good fossil representation, comparable modern relatives, diversity within the group, and a good understanding of the ecosystems inhabited, the machairodont subfamily provides one of the best means of research for the analysis of hypercarnivores, specialization, and the relationships between predator and prey.
+With a large range of genera, fossil representation, comparable modern relatives, diversity within the group, and a good understanding of the ecosystems inhabited, the machairodont subfamily provides potential for research on the analysis of hypercarnivores, specialization, and the relationships between predator and prey.